In our weekly digest, find all of the news you might have missed. Read on for the announcements crossing the BOH news desk this week.

 Heritage Home Group sold its former High Point headquarters last week.
 Most operations had stopped by mid-November, following a 60-day WARN (Worker Adjustment and Retraining Notification) Act notice in October, reported Furniture Today.

 Airbnb will start building and designing houses.
 Fast Company got the exclusive on the new initiative, Backyard, which Airbnb describes as “an endeavor to design and prototype new ways of building and sharing homes.”
-Stay tuned for Business of Home’s story on how the company will approach interiors.

 In an interview with Furniture Today, Alex Shuford III, whose firm just completed its acquisition of former Heritage Home Brand companies Hickory Chair, Pearson and Maitland-Smith, said: “There are no rules where I say don’t step on the turf of another company we own.
 By all means, if you think you can do it better, you go and try to do it better.
 I want you to keep yourself nimble.”